Skip to main content

 Webhook Configuration

 Each sender can have one webhook configured to receive real-time notifications for events like incoming messages and delivery updates.
+See the Webhooks guide for payload details and security.

 Create Sender with Webhook